Meet our board

-Dr James Marsh, Deputy Chief Executive and Joint Medical Director, Board member
+Dr James Marsh, Group Deputy Chief Executive Officer

 James has been at Epsom, Sutton and St Helier hospitals for more than 11 years, joining as a renal (kidney) consultant in 2003, before being made lead consultant for transplantation and, subsequently, clinical director for renal services.
 He was appointed as Deputy Medical Director in 2011.